NathanCustom Tailors

 Pattern Approach From-scratch by master cutter Software-adjusted base pattern Individual pattern adjustments by experienced tailors

-Measurements 30-40+ 10-12 (self-measured) 15+ (guided via Zoom or in-person)
+Measurements Up to 28 (Huntsman) 10-12 (self-measured) 15+ (guided via Telegram or in-person)

 Construction Full canvas, hand-stitched Half-canvas or fused Half-canvas standard, full-canvas available